cryptomegabyte/ali-kayani-opensource/python/articles/packaging/README.md

 )
 ```

-The manifest.in file provides a mechanism where non `*.py` can be included.
+The manifest.in file provides a mechanism where non `*.py` files can be included.
 Just add the relative file paths and they will be installed with the package.

 ## Publishing